eclipsesource/tabris-decorators/doc/databinding/@property.md

 (foo as any).myItem = {foo: 'bar'}; // runtime check passes despite incorrect type
 ```

-In these cases it is recommended to use a type guard:
+In these cases it is recommended to use a [type guard](#configtypeguard).

-## @property(typeGuard)
+## @property(config)

+Like `@property`, but with more options.

+### config.typeGuard

 Where `typeGuard` is of the type `(value: any) => boolean`.

 > See example app ["property-value-checks"](../../examples/property-value-checks).

-Like `@property`, but uses the given function (type guard) to perform type checks.
+Uses the given function (type guard) to perform type checks.
 The type guard may be more strict than the TypeScript compiler (e.g. allowing only positive numbers where the compiler allows any number), but should never be less strict.

 The function may return either a boolean (`true` indicates the value passes), or throw an error explaining why the value did not pass.